heshamelmasry77/MarketSquare/README.md

 ## E-Commerce React.js App
 This is a web application built with React.js and Tailwind CSS that serves as an e-commerce platform for users to purchase items.
-The app uses useState, Reduxfor managing state, and was built using create-react-app and https://dummyjson.com/docs/products as the ``Back-End API``.
+The app uses useState, Redux for managing state, and was built using create-react-app and https://dummyjson.com/docs/products as the ``Back-End API``.

 ## Installation